 Numerous companies provide services and platforms that generate whole exome or target amplification.
 We offer the Fluidigm Access Array, which employs nanofluidics for cost-effective target selection to generate barcoded amplicon libraries that are ready for Illumina sequencing.
 Sequence Capture Libraries are those in which particular genomic regions are enriched after indexed library generation and sequencing.
 This strategy allows focused, very deep sequencing and can be implemented for a number of applications.
 Several companies offer platforms that can generate such material, including Illumina, RainDance, Agilent, NimbleGen, and Fluidigm.
 Technical information on the Agilent, Nimblegen, RainDance, and Qiagen (which uses a PCR based, not hybridization capture strategy, for enrichment) systems are available but not guaranteed to be up to date.
 Think of them as a starting point for further investigation (we have the contact info for company reps if needed) and solely informational (no implied endorsement etc.).

 Something of a misnomer because all the libraries end up as DNA, but this refers to the starting material.
-We offer RNA-seq library preparation, with a number of options such as ribo-depletion, poly-A enrichment, strand-specific libraries as described below as well as micro-RNA (miRNA) and small RNA library preps.
+We offer RNA-seq library preparation, with a number of options such as ribo-depletion, poly-A enrichment, 3′-Tag-Seq (QuantSeq) libraries as described below as well as micro-RNA (miRNA) and small RNA library preps.

 Guidelines for Submission of Library-Worthy RNA

 Provide at least 1 ug (2 – 5 ug preferred) of total RNA at a concentration of at least 50 ng/ul (1 ug for Poly-A enrichment; 2 ug for ribo-depletion libraries; using less starting material is possible, but we can’t guarantee results).
 Please make sure that your RNA isolation protocol employs a DNAse digestion step or other means to remove DNA from the sample.
 On an agarose gel, DNA contamination will be visible as a smear of band of fragments considerably larger than the RNA (>10 kb).
 On the Bioanalyzer RNA-chips DNA will be visible in the size range from 4 to 10 kb.
 To verify the purity of the RNA samples the 260/280 ratio should be between 1.8 and 2.1 and 260/230 ratio should be higher than 1.5.
 Poly-A enrichment, ribo-depletion and strand specific library prep are among the commonly requested types of service (more technical details on this appear below).
 If the RNA quality allows poly-A enrichment is the first choice.
 Libraries for slightly degraded RNA samples should be prepared using ribo-depletion protocols.
 Bacterial RNA-seq will always require ribo-depletion.
 If possible please avoid RNA extraction protocols involving Trizol or related phenol containing reagents (silica column based kits are less likely to retain contaminants).
 If using Trizol, protocols that contain a column based cleanup (e.g. Direct-zol, TRIzolPlus) are recommended.
+Please note that an additional column cleanup is mandatory for RNA isolated from blood sample PAXgene or Tempus tubes (for blood sample preservation) or with the accompanying PAXgene and Tempus RNA isolation kits.
 RNA samples should be eluted in molecular biology grade water, always stored in a -80 degree freezer and shipped on dry ice.

 All RNA samples require a Bioanalyzer sample QC (or equivalent).
 Such QC traces can be submitted by the customers or we can run the QC for a fee instead.